bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 ### Before You Get Started

 This guide was written so that you can build your very own CTDizzle.
-If you are confused on a topic, or require additional information, please do not hesitate to contact the author.
+If you are confused on a topic, or require additional information, please do not hesitate to contact the author if you are unable to find what you need in your own research.

 There are likely cheaper and better sensor options out there.
 This guide only covers the parts outlined in the parts list.
 If you decide to use different sensors or parts, it is your responsibility to ensure that all parts are compatible with your setup.

 It should be noted that this guide assumes that you are running everything through Windows.
-As such, there is no Linux or mac OS support for the MATLAB and R processing scripts at this time.
-Please make sure that you are able to find an equivalent program for the steps that use third-party programs.
+As such, there is no Linux or macOS support for the MATLAB and R processing scripts at this time.
+Please make sure that you are able to find an equivalent program or script modification for the steps that use third-party programs.

 ### :+1: Why Conductivity, Temperature, and Depth?